 York's Articulation Agreements and Programs

-Joint programs allow you to combine a university degree with an Ontario college diploma or certificate program.
-For example, York’s communication studies program is a joint program with Seneca College.
+Dual Credential programs allow you to combine a university degree with an Ontario college diploma or certificate program.
+For example, York’s communication studies program is a dual credential program with Seneca College.

 - International Project Management with Humber College